 .
 The telomeric SMN1

 genes are located in a complicated inverted repeat area spanning ~500 kb on chromosome 5q13.2.
 This area displays high instability, leading to frequent deletions and gene conversions.
 Most individuals have two copies each of SMN1

-.
+most of the time leading to loss of functionality.
 Only 10-15% of the SMN2

 Absence of any functional SMN1